US STOCKS-Wall Street climbs on China data; S&P nears resistance

 * Tiffany shares slide after earnings estimates

-NEW YORK, Jan 10 (Reuters) - U.S. stocks climbed on Thursday on optimism about global growth spurred by stronger-than-expected exports in China, the world's second-biggest economy, though gains in the S&P 500 were capped at a resistance level near a 5-year high.
+NEW YORK, Jan 10 (Reuters) - U.S. stocks climbed on Thursday on optimism about global growth spurred by stronger-than-expected exports in China, the world's second-biggest economy, and the S&P 500 hovered around a five-year high.

 The benchmark Standard & Poor's 500 index hovered near a five-year closing peak of 1,466.47.
 On Friday, the index had closed at its highest since December 2007.